Zole-s/Zole-s.github.io/README.md

 # Contrubutors <3

-[@Zaary] - Information about neural network learning.
+@Zaary - Information about neural network learning.

-[@VirusterDev] - Project Hash for generating learning data.
+@VirusterDev - Project Hash for generating learning data.

+You all are the best people in the world, without you all this project would never come